 October 30, 2022

-First of all, let’s get some terminology out of the way.
-In the wild, the terms x86, x86_64, x64, and amd64 can be used to refer to the same very common Intel-based architecture we find on most PCs and servers.
-In the same vein, the architecture used on Apple M1 processors may be referred to as ARM, ARM64, ARMv8 64, and aarch64.
-It’s kind of a mess, but don’t think too much about it.
-Just remember the names.
+First, let’s clarify some terminology.
+The terms x86, x86_64, x64, and amd64 often refer to the same common Intel-based architecture found in most PCs and servers.
+In the same vein, the architecture used in Apple M1 processors may be referred to as ARM, ARM64, ARMv8 64, or aarch64.
+It can be confusing, but these terms are often used interchangeably.

-The most convenient way of running foreign development environments on your M1 is using Docker or Lima, depending on your needs.
-Both leverage QEMU under the hood to handle the actual CPU emulation and do so with different degrees of performance penalties.
+The most convenient way to run foreign development environments on your M1 is using Docker or Lima, depending on your needs.
+Both leverage QEMU to handle CPU emulation, with varying performance penalties.

 Docker

-If you’re running Docker Desktop, you already have QEMU set up for you.
-If you’re using another platform as your Docker provider, you might need to run this:
+If you are running Docker Desktop, QEMU is already set up.
+If you use another platform as your Docker provider, you might need to run:

-You can get to know the architecture options you have available for any container image by running:
+You can check the available architecture options for any container image by running:

 # Get data (including supported architectures) about an image stored in a remote registry (e.g. Docker Hub)